iris-kurapaty/CodingPractice/README.md

 The *src* folder contains modular code *model.py* and *utils.py*. *model.py* has the all the different networks used in each step.

 ## Steps taken for Model Building
-Step 1:
+Step1:
-	* Target:
+Markup : * Target:
          	* Getting the setup right
    		* Create util functions for displaying images and other plots
 		* Using basic transformers for the images and loading data
 		* Using a basic model and converting it a modular code